 On Day One I committed to making the best out of what I thought was my most fertile area, but just getting there was a challenge.
 It took over 90 minutes of running, and there was all sorts of confusion about where you could run and where you had to idle.
 On top of that, there were five to ten boats around you at all times, so it was nerve-wracking and I was admittedly tensed up when I started fishing.

 My stress level certainly didn’t help my performance.
+I should have had taken up the stress management classes at Legacy Healing before the race.
 From the very first pitch I was keyed up and not in the right frame of mind to execute.
 With only five hours to fish, each mistake is brutal, and I lost three good fish right out of the gate.
 When it was time to make the long run back I had only 13-09 in the livewell, good enough for 61st place.

 I knew that I had a lot of ground to make up on Day Two, and I’d located a backwater in practice that I felt had the potential to give me the quality fish I needed.
 I knew it would be crowded, but I’d caught a 10 there during practice, so it was worth the additional stress.
 My plan was that if I could sack a decent limit elsewhere I’d spend the rest of the day down there.